 It is always painful to disagree with sincere people, but I hope this review reflects truth-seeking, a search for places of agreement, and a spirit of love in an expression of disagreement.

-Note: This repost of Dorothy Boorse’s full review is continued from yesterday on The BioLogos Forum.
+Note: This repost of Dorothy Boorse’s full review is continued from the last post on The BioLogos Forum.

 Unfortunately, throughout Lesson Five- Science: What is True?
 Tackett repeats some dubious science aimed at discrediting all levels of evolutionary process.
 The molecular biology of evolutionary theory is reviewed quite critically by Miller (2000) and I won’t go into it here.
 However, one criticism of Miller’s examples is that it is difficult to tell the difference between A) a character being irreducibly complex and B) it simply looking irreducibly complex because we don’t have enough information to fully understand it.
 How can we be certain we are not just ignorant of the reducible elements?
 Arguing that a character is irreducibly complex because we cannot find a reducible state is an argument from the null, and is not logically tenable.